-In February 2017, Dr. Simonian was granted an option to purchase 175,000 shares of our common stock.
-This option vested as to 25% of the shares on February 10, 2018, with the remaining shares vesting in equal monthly installments thereafter through February 28, 2021.
-In March 2016, Dr. Simonian was granted an option to purchase 93,333 shares of common stock, which option vested as to 25% of the shares on March 31, 2017, with the remaining shares vesting in equal monthly installments thereafter through March 31, 2020.
-In September 2016, Dr. Simonian was granted an option to purchase an additional 75,000 shares of common stock, which option vested as to 25% of the shares on September 16, 2017, with the remaining shares vesting in equal monthly installments thereafter through September 16, 2020.
+In February 2017, Drs.
+Simonian and Roth were granted options to purchase 175,000 and 63,500 shares of our common stock, respectively.
+These options vested as to 25% of the shares on February 10, 2018, with the remaining shares vesting in equal monthly installments thereafter through February 28, 2021, subject to the applicable officer's continued service through the applicable vesting date.
+In February 2018, Drs.
+Simonian and Roth were granted options to purchase 285,000 and 75,000 shares of our common stock, respectively.
+These options vested as to 25% of the shares on February 16, 2019, with the remaining shares vesting in equal monthly installents thereafter through February 28, 2021, subject to the applicable officer's continued service through February 28, 2022, subject to the applicable officer's continued service through the applicable vesting date.